 Generally you will not find large out-of-town supermarkets or hypermarkets in Netherlands.
 Most shoppers arrive by foot or bike, so supermarkets tend to be small to medium size stores in residential areas.

 Payment - Dutch supermarkets accept cash (notes of €50 or less) or Dutch PIN debit cards.
 They don't normally accept credit cards.
-The total price will be rounded off to the nearest 5 cents.
+The total price will be rounded up or down to the nearest 5 cents.

 Discounts - Some supermarkets offer discounts on fresh items close to their sell-by dates.
 These are marked by sticker and are generally 35% of 50% off the original price.

 Bags - Dutch supermarkets do not offer free plastic bags, although you can take the flimsy fruit/veg polythene bags for free.
 Strong plastic bags are available for sale (from around €0.35) but it's better to bring your own bag.

 Bottle deposits - If you buy glass beer bottles or large plastic water/soft drink bottles you have to pay a refundable deposit (statiegeld) of €0.10 or €0.25 respectively.
 The empties can be returned to a special machine at any supermarket - put all the bottles in then press the button to get a refund receipt which can be used at the checkout.

 Peak hours - Supermarkets in Netherlands can get very busy in the early evenings and on Saturday mornings with long queues forming at the checkout.
 Try to avoid peak times if at all possible!

 Organic - Most supermarkets will sell a limited range of organic (bio) products in store.
 Amsterdam has a good number of dedicated organic stores -see our Organic Shopping Guide to Amsterdam